YusufAliCetinkaya/YusufAliCetinkaya/README.md

 # Hi 👋, I'm Yusuf Ali

-### I am a Junior Developer aiming to become a Developer in the Web3 World
+### I am a Junior Developer aiming to become a Developer in the Web3 World!

 ---